uf-mil/mil/Imaging-Sonar-Acquisition.md

 Imaging Sonar Acquisition
 =========================

-We need an imaging sonar for underwater SLAM.
-A 3D forward looking sonar (FLS) would be *ideal*, but maybe be out of our reach.
+We needed an imaging sonar for underwater SLAM.
+We have purchased a Telodyne BlueView P900 and had success using it for basic object detection.
+This page documents the call-center style scramble that was used to find it.

 # Requirements
 - High update rate, so we don't have to deal with motion nonsense